ibm-cloud-docs/bare-metal/os-reload-question-faq.md

 {: #how-can-i-track-the-status-of-the-os-reload-}
 {: faq}

 Under **Hardware**, you see a **Notes** section for each of your servers.
-The **Notes** includes links to information about the current step of the reload and the estimated time to finish that portion of the reload.
+The **Notes include links to information about the current step of the reload and the estimated time to finish that portion of the reload.

 ## Can an OS reload erase secondary disks?
 {: #can-an-os-reload-erase-secondary-disks-}